pavel-trbv/vk-friends-bot/README.md

 # Friends-bot
-This bot will help you if you doing SSM and want to check new friends of some people (ID)
+This bot will help you if you doing SSM (e.g.) and want to check new friends of some people (ID)

 ```
 npm install